X

 Mental Health

-In recent years, research has begun to determine what, if any, effect omega-3 has on patients suffering from depression and cognitive disorders, like Alzheimer's disease.
+Focusing on brain health, we can look at the cumulative data available that links omega-3 with changes in brain function.
+In recent years, research has begun to determine what, if any, effect omega-3 has on patients suffering from depression and cognitive disorders like Alzheimer's disease.

 While men can certainly benefit from the heart, eye, and mood support offered by omega-3, there are other ways this fatty acid may benefit men directly.

 In animal studies, omega-3 had a significant effect on erectile dysfunction that was caused by atherosclerosis.
-Atherosclerosis is a condition in which the blood vessels and arteries become hardened with plaque.
+Atherosclerosis is a condition in which the blood vessels and arteries become hardened with plaque, leading to a decline in cardiovascular health.
 For men, this can cause erectile dysfunction.

-It’s worth noting these studies were only performed in animals, so one should not conclude that omega-3s will have the same effect in humans.
+It’s worth noting these studies were only performed in animals, so one should be careful concluding that omega-3s will have the same effect in humans.

 Additional studies (involving human males) showed that taking omega-3 helped support testicular function.
 This is likely because of the involvement of omega-3 with certain reproductive cells in a man’s body.